-Sixteen years after release of Guidance for the Content of Premarket Submissions for Software Contained in Medical Devices, the US Food and Drug Administration (FDA) has published a draft version of an updated Content of Premarket Submissions for Device Software Functions.
+Sixteen years after the release of Guidance for the Content of Premarket Submissions for Software Contained in Medical Devices, the US Food and Drug Administration (FDA) has published a draft version of an updated Content of Premarket Submissions for Device Software Functions.
 What’s in the document and why should it concern you?
 Read on to find that out!

 What is it?